Delta crew members, passengers help save man’s life 35,000 feet in the air - NewsBreak

 35,000 feet off the ground, McCulloch was in the beginning stages of a heart attack.

-Shayna Huertas, Rachel Westmoreland, and Bethany Butcher were the three flight attendants who came to his rescue.404 dollar stores closed after FDA uncovers massive rodent infestation
+Shayna Huertas, Rachel Westmoreland, and Bethany Butcher were the three flight attendants who came to his rescue.Delta proposes national ‘no-fly’ list for combative passengers

 “Your training automatically just kicks in.
 It’s almost like muscle memory, you just automatically know what to do,” Westmoreland said.